NEC in Premature Babies: Symptoms, Risks & Formula Claims

 What is the Enfamil and Similac NEC lawsuit about?

-These lawsuits claim that cow's milk based formulas and fortifiers such as Enfamil and Similac increase the risk of necrotizing enterocolitis in premature babies and that manufacturers did not adequately warn parents and providers.
-Families seek accountability and financial support for the intense medical care and long term challenges NEC can cause.
+These lawsuits claim that cow's-milk-based formulas and fortifiers such as Enfamil and Similac increase the risk of necrotizing enterocolitis in premature babies and that manufacturers did not adequately warn parents and providers.
+Families seek accountability and financial support for the intensive medical care and long-term challenges NEC can cause.
+These are unproven allegations, and the manufacturers deny wrongdoing.

 Who may qualify for a NEC baby formula claim?

-You may qualify if your child was born premature, received Enfamil, Similac, or other cow's milk based products, and later developed NEC that required medical treatment or surgery.
-Attorneys will look at gestational age, feeding records, the severity of NEC, and long term outcomes.
+You may have a potential claim if your child was born premature, received Enfamil, Similac, or other cow's-milk-based products, and later developed NEC that required medical treatment or surgery.
+Attorneys look at gestational age, feeding records, the severity of NEC, and long-term outcomes.

 Is there a deadline to file an NEC baby formula lawsuit?